mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e-cheatsheet/account-settings-modal.md

 ***

 #### `cy.uiSave` and `cy.uiClose`
-Common commands that can be used to save settings and close the modal
+Common commands that can be used to save settings and close the modal.

 ##### Save and Close
 ```diff